Industrial Safety Nets

+Safety nets are a simple and effective way to protect employees from fall hazards in a working environment.
 Safety net systems must be drop tested each time they are moved to accommodate workers.
 Safety nets can be used as a primary form of fall protection; but, can also provide an additional level of safety to others such as guardrails and personal fall arrest systems.

-Fall Protection Attorneys who Understand Safety Net Hazards
+Attorneys Who Understand Safety Net Hazards

 When a worker is injured on the job the recovery process can become incredibly stressful.
 Between losing wages and seeking medical care, there are many moving parts these victims must deal with.
 At Simmons and Fletcher, P.C., our fall protection attorneys have been helping work injury victims navigate their claims since 1979.
 Call (713) 932-0777 to ensure you are taking the right steps after a work injury.